anamika628496-spec/mini-projects/UART/UART_rx/README.md

 Verified with $monitor and by walking through the actual GTKWave output.
 I ended up adding a couple of "sticky" registers (got_data_out, got_error) in the testbench, since data_out and error are only high for one clock cycle, and my checks weren't always landing on that exact cycle - this way the testbench catches the pulse even if it happens to check a cycle or two later.

-Waveforms: see /waveforms - [add screenshot filenames here]
+Waveforms: see /waveforms - [1wave]
+normal transmission: data_out correctly pulses high and the received data matches what was sent on data_in.